IsaacDurand/100-days-of-code/log.md

 **Today's Progress**: I created an Exchange table and linked it to my User table.
 (I'm defining an exchange as one interaction between the app and the user, where the app asks a question and the user answers it.)

 **Thoughts**: I'm working on wrapping my head around associations and foreign keys.
 Would I learn these concepts better if I used raw SQL instead of Sequelize, even though that would be more difficult and probably not as secure or production-friendly?
 I'm also noticing that there is a lot of overlap between the different sections of the Sequelize documentation, and it can be hard to know which section will be most useful.
 It would be helpful if I could find some better documentation for MySQL too.
 This process feels slow, but I do think I'm learning a lot!

+## Day 8: Tuesday, January 10

+**Today's Progress**: I practiced creating exchange and users instances and linking them to one another.

+**Thoughts**: Most of the code I wrote today probably won't end up in the finished project, and I still don't love playing around with Sequelize without fully understanding what's going on, but getting my hands dirty is probably the best way to learn.
+I'd like to get a better sense of what exists on my server (instances) and what exists in the database (rows).
+I'd also like to review promises and best practices (like the best way to chain them) so that I don't end up creating an unmanageable Russian doll.

+## Day 9

-### Interim goals
+### Goals
-* Store my sent and received messages using MySQL: http://docs.sequelizejs.com/en/latest/docs/getting-started/#your-first-model.
-* Separate server.js into smaller modules.
-* Validate database fields.
+* Move createExampleUsers to its own file
+* Move the routing and the database setup into different files?
+* Start saving real messages
+* Start saving real users
-* Try Phoenix Framework if throughput is high
+* Later: Try Phoenix Framework if throughput is high